 What we like: A two-way messenger for just $200; messages can be up to 900 characters long.

 What we don’t: Heavy and bulky; limited data plans.

-There are some tradeoffs to opting for such a budget-oriented model, and the most notable is the ZOLEO’s fairly bulky build—at 5.3 ounces, it’s considerably heavier and less sleek than the devices above.
-What’s more, unlimited check-ins aren’t included in the standard plans (they cost an extra $6/month), and the ZOLEO app does not feature maps and navigation (you do, however, get a free 6-month Gaia GPS Premium subscription with activation).
-Finally, unlike the competition, ZOLEO charges a $4/month suspension fee, and its plans are fairly limited (you don't get the option of saving with an annual plan).
-But for just $200, the ZOLEO is a pretty impressive value, and penny pinchers will especially appreciate that you can pack 950 characters into each message (compared to Garmin’s 160).
+There are some tradeoffs to opting for such a budget-oriented model, and the most notable is the Zoleo's fairly bulky build—at 5.3 ounces, it’s considerably heavier and less sleek than the devices above.
+What’s more, unlimited check-ins and location tracking aren’t included in the standard plans (they cost an extra $6/month), and the Zoleo app does not feature maps and navigation.
+Finally, unlike the competition, Zoleo charges a $4/month suspension fee, and its plans are fairly limited (you don't get the option of saving with an annual plan).
+But for just $150 at the time of publishing, the Zoleo is a pretty impressive value, and penny pinchers will especially appreciate that you can pack 900 characters into each message (compared to Garmin’s 160).

 Best Satellite Messenger for Organized Groups